pub struct MovingPtr<'a, T, A = Aligned>(/* private fields */)

 §Safety

-should not be accessed or dropped as if it were a complete value after this function returns.
+AisAligned, thenTmust not berepr(packed) selfshould not be accessed or dropped as if it were a complete value after this function returns.
 Other fields that have not been moved out of may still be accessed or dropped separately.- This function cannot alias the field with any other access, including other calls to

-for the same field, without first callingforget
+move_fieldfor the same field, without first callingforgeton it first.

-A result of the above invariants means that any operation that could cause self
+A result of the above invariants means that any operation that could cause self to be dropped while

 the pointers to the fields are held will result in undefined behavior.
 This requires exctra caution